Beetlejuice: Comics and publications

 DC Comics published a limited comic book series from 1991 to 1992, based on Beetlejuice: The Animated Series.
 In 2024, DC released a series of Beetlejuice-themed variant covers across several of its publications.

 A series of juvenile novels based on the animated television series were published by Aladdin Paperbacks in 1992.
 The novels were Beetlejuice for President, Lydia's Scream Date, Rock 'n' Roll Nightmare, Twisted Tours, Camp Fright, and Trial by Ghost.

 Theme park attractions

 Beetlejuice's Rock and Roll Graveyard Revue was a live stage show featured at Universal Studios theme parks.
 Debuting in 1992, the show featured Betelgeuse hosting musical performances alongside Universal Monsters.
 It closed permanently in 2016.

+Universal Studios Florida also featured a Beetlejuice themed haunted house for Halloween Horror Nights 30 in 2021.

 Video rental

 On March 10, 1998, Beetlejuice became the first of more than 5.2 billion DVDs shipped by Netflix, which launched as a mail-based rental business.